13 Unique Toilet Paper and Bathroom Reading Material Storage Hacks

 This is a reminder that no matter how you store or display toilet paper, when it’s time to decorate for the holidays, leave no roll unadorned!

-A countertop paper towel holder can also be used for toilet paper.
+A countertop napkin holder can also be used for toilet paper.
 This is a good option if you don’t want to attach anything to the wall.
 Two stacked rolls will fit where one roll of paper towels would go.

 Rolls on Reads